 Nitrogen Strategy #1 of 3: Play Favorites with your Acres

 Nine out of 10 farmers and agronomists agree: nitrogen is the corn input most likely to be voted “highest maintenance.”
-Based on USDA ERS estimates, in 2018 growers applied a state average of 113 to 172 lbs N/ac, at an average $0.37/lb N, putting nitrogen as the number two biggest expense on many operations, coming in between $42 to $64/acre.
+Based on the latest USDA ERS estimates, growers spend $42 to $62/acre on N (around $0.37/lb), putting nitrogen as the biggest expense after seed on many operations.
 Given that these are state averages, certain fields with higher yield potential likely utilize even higher amounts of nitrogen.

 But while it’s expensive, it’s also a delicate balancing act.
 Without sufficient amounts of nitrogen, corn will under-yield, and if over-applied, extra money is wasted, along with downstream effects to the environment.